Send Prison information

 Operational capacity: 282 as of 1st May 2009

 Accommodation: A,B,C,E,F and J Wings are cellular accommodation, all single with integral sanitation and individual showers, with A-Wing housing a Pipe unit (Psychologically informed planned environment) and J wing housing our Therapeutic Community.
-E & F wings make up the Resettlement Unit and D Wing, the Addictive Treatment Unit is a 20 women unit with double rooms and communal showers.
+E & F wings make up the Resettlement Unit and D Wing, the Substance Misuse Unit is a 20 women unit with double rooms and communal showers.

-Regime: HMP Send delivers a integrated regime that enables all prisoners to work, partake in education and recreational physical activity.
-Send has an extensive Education curriculum that includes adult literacy and numeracy, employability skills, and vocational qualifications in Business Administration, Hairdressing, Customer Services, Horticulture, Professional Catering, Information Advice and Guidance, Gym instructor and Beauty.
+Regime: HMP Send delivers an integrated regime that enables all prisoners to work, partake in education and engage in physical activity.
+HMP Send has an extensive Education curriculum that includes adult literacy and numeracy, and vocational qualifications including Business Administration, Hairdressing, Customer Services, Horticulture, Professional Catering, Information Advice and Guidance, Gym instructor and Beauty.
 HMP Send has opportunities for prisoners to undertake Distance Learning courses up to degree level.